Freight Shipping from Long Beach to Riverside

 How much does it cost to ship freight from Long Beach to Riverside?

-Full truckload (FTL) rates from Long Beach, CA to Riverside, CA currently range from $133-$164 for a standard dry van load over the 62-mile route.
+Full truckload (FTL) rates from Long Beach, CA to Riverside, CA currently range $133-$164 (roughly $2.17-$2.67 per mile over 62 miles).
 LTL shipments typically cost $234-$453 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to Riverside?

-Standard FTL transit from Long Beach to Riverside is approximately 1 hrs by truck over 62 miles.
+Standard FTL transit from Long Beach to Riverside is approximately 1 hrs by truck over 62 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Long Beach to Riverside freight?